howard-2718/jouzunare/src/about.md

 One such interest of mine is in [Riichi](https://en.wikipedia.org/wiki/Japanese_mahjong) (Japanese) mahjong, which is a fairly niche hobby in the west.
 As a consequence, the vast majority of Riichi videos, books, etc. have no English translations, so I suppose this is where one part of my motivation to learn Japanese came from.
 I'm also a fan of the 本格, or "orthodox" style of mystery novels favored by Japanese authors, but again, English translations are few and far between.

-As for how far I've come in the two years since I started learning Japanese, although I've yet to take any formal examination, I would place myself somewhere between N2 and N1 on the JLPT.
-There's a few reasons why I don't think the JLPT is actually *that* great of a benchmark for Japanese proficiency, but as a point of reference, it'll do.
+As for how far I've come in the two or so years since I started learning Japanese, although I've yet to take any formal examination, I would place myself somewhere between N2 and N1 on the JLPT.[^1]

+[^1]: There's a few reasons why I don't think the JLPT is actually *that* great of a benchmark for Japanese proficiency, but as a point of reference, it'll do.

-My strongest areas are reading and kanji knowledge, and my weakest area is speaking, which I think makes sense considering that most of my experience immersing in the Japanese language comes from input, as opposed to output.
+My strongest areas are reading and kanji knowledge, and my weakest area is speaking, which I think makes sense, considering that most of my experience immersing in the Japanese language comes from input (as opposed to output).
 Going forward, I definitely want to work on being able to express my thoughts adequately in Japanese!

 ## About This Site